CauldronDevelopmentLLC/embedded-v8/gn/docs/reference.md

       This is intended to be used when subprojects declare arguments with default values that need to be changed for whatever reason.

-  build_file_extension [optional]
-      If set to a non-empty string, this is added to the name of all build files to load.
-      GN will look for build files named "BUILD.$build_file_extension.gn".
-      This is intended to be used during migrations or other situations where there are two independent GN builds in the same directories.

-  ninja_required_version [optional]
-      When set specifies the minimum required version of Ninja.
-The default required version is 1.7.2.
-Specifying a higher version might enable the use of some of newer features that can make the build more efficient.
 ```

 #### **Example .gn file contents**